DeltaGamingCH/FINANCEZ/README.md

 - `const mongodbLink = 'mongodb+srv://<username>:<password>@<clusterLink>';
 module.exports = mongodbLink;`
 - Make sure to replace the url `username`, `password`, and `clusterLink` with your own MongoDB cridentials.

+### Testing
+When testing, make sure not to run both the server and the test.
+Simply run the test, as it runs the server simultaniously.
+Attempting to start the test while the server is running, will lead to a failed test.
+- Run the test by using `npx jest login.test.js` in your terminal.

 ## User Interface & User Experience
 ### UI / UX